-FSS 0236 QUANTITY FOOD PREPARATION I 60 con. hrs.
-2 occ. crs.
+FSS 0236 QUANTITY FOOD PREPARATION I

 This course provides instruction in the preparation of quality foods with emphasis on quantity cookery by department and station.
 Detailed studies in raw materials, recipes, menu planning, and the use of institutional equipment are included.
 Prerequisite: FSS 0228.
 Corequisite: FSS 0236L.
 Lab Fee.
 (OC)